shannongross/shannongross.github.io/_posts/2019-09-09-ema-workbench-visual.markdown

 description: Visualization tips for open exploration of model objectives using EMA workbench # Add post description (optional)
 img: rotav_OE_title.png # Add image post (optional)
 ---
-This post is intended for readers with an intermediate knowledge of the [ema workbench](https://github.com/quaquel/EMAworkbench) by Jan Kwakkel at TU Delft.
+This post is intended for readers with an intermediate to advanced knowledge of the [ema workbench](https://github.com/quaquel/EMAworkbench) by Jan Kwakkel at TU Delft.
 The ema workbench documentation and GitHub tutorials contain many examples of how to implement the module.
-Here, emphasis is placed on visualization techniques.
+Here, emphasis is placed on multidimensional visualization techniques for open exploration of the objective space.

 In this example, I am using a model that simulates the burden of disease caused by four different infectious pathogens in a community.
-Users are interested in finding combinations of public health policy levers (e.g. providing clean water, sanitation, vaccination, medical treatment) that reduce the burden of disease.
+Here, users are interested in finding combinations of public health policy levers (e.g. providing clean water, sanitation, vaccination, medical treatment) that reduce the burden of disease.
 The model was created in Vensim (although you can substitute your own model made in python, Netlogo, etc).
-The first step in exploring this **multi-disease model** is to import the model and standard packages:
+Readers interested in this multi-disease model can find more details [here](https://github.com/shannongross/multi_disease_model).

+The first step to performing open exploration on the model is to import it (in this case, using a `.py` file), along with some standard packages.
+In this case, I use the function `get_model_for_problem_formulation` to retrieve the Vensim model.

 {% highlight ruby %}